RESCUING DOGS SINCE 2005

 Halfway Home Dog Rescue is committed to and believes that we are morally responsible to assist in and/or rescue homeless, abused, neglected and abandoned animals, to be a voice for the voiceless.

-Most of our dogs are strays from Romania, or crisis situations in the pounds.
+Most of our dogs are strays from Eastern European countries, or crisis situations in the pounds.
 We do also sometimes rehome relinquished former pets, from homes in the UK.

 We are there for these dogs when they have no-one else.
 We at Halfway Home believe that dogs are sentient beings, capable of feeling "human" emotions such as fear, pain, joy, love and sorrow.
 Dogs provide their human companions with unconditional love and absolute loyalty and deserve to be treated as members of the family.